vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials.md

 - [Running Inference with a Pretrained Model](tutorials/running-inference-with-a-pretrained-model.md): Demonstrates how to load a pretrained model and use it to perform object and pose recognition.
 - [Unsupervised Continual Learning](tutorials/unsupervised-continual-learning.md): Demonstrates how to use Monty for unsupervised continual learning to learn new objects from scratch.
 - [Multiple Learning Modules](tutorials/multiple-learning-modules.md): Shows how to perform pretraining and inference using multiple sensor modules and multiple learning modules.
+- [Using Monty in a Custom Application](tutorials/using-monty-in-a-custom-application.md) [No Habitat Required]: Guides you through the process of letting Monty learn and perform inference in an environment of your choice.
+Talks about requirements, what needs to be defined, and which classes to customize.
+- [Using Monty for Robotics](tutorials/using-monty-for-robotics.md) [No Habitat Required]: Building on the previous tutorial, this goes into depth on how to use Monty with physical sensors and actuators (aka robots :robot:).